Where’s Ginny Weasley?

 Ginny Weasley is a character who, at the age of 12, was possessed by Lord Voldemort.
-A character who fights in the Battle of Department of Mysteries, breaking her ankle in the process.
+She breaks her ankle during the Battle of the Department of Mysteries, yet she keeps fighting.
 She takes over for Harry as Gryffindor Seeker when he is placed in detention with Professor Umbridge and ends up winning a game against her boyfriend at the time, Michael Corner.
 She lets Harry break up with her, without kicking and screaming, while he takes off to hunt down Voldemort’s Horcruxes.
 Ginny Weasley almost dies during the Battle of Hogwarts while dueling Bellatrix Lestrange.

 She’s a character of strength and compassion, so why is she so sidelined compared to everyone else?

-I asked staff members for their thoughts, which are quoted below.
+Staff members were asked for their thoughts, which are quoted below.
 We need more Ginny Weasley in our lives.